mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/index.md

 beta: false
 ---

-The DKP upgrade represents an important step of your environment's lifecycle, as it ensures that you are up-to-date with the latest features and can benefit from the latest improvements, enhanced cluster management, and better performance.
+The DKP upgrade represents an important step of your environment's lifecycle, as it ensures that you are up-to-date with the latest features and can benefit from the most recent improvements, enhanced cluster management, and better performance.
 This section describes how to upgrade your networked, air-gapped or on-prem environment to the latest version of DKP.

 ## Understand the upgrade process